Do you love Bonsai Plants? Want to showcase them in your home or garden? Here are some Best Trees For Bonsai that you can use!

-Dwarf Schefflera (Schefflera arboricola) is one of the most popular indoor bonsai trees.
-It is easy to grow, drought resistant and difficult to kill which makes it a perfect bonsai plant for beginners.
-It is easy to train too and forms aerial roots, it is very good for making a dramatic banyan style bonsai.
+Dwarf Schefflera is easy to grow, drought-resistant, and difficult to kill, making it a perfect bonsai plant for beginners.
+It is easy to train too.

-Position: Position your dwarf Schefflera bonsai in bright, indirect light and protect from direct sun.
+Position: Place your dwarf Schefflera bonsai in bright, indirect light and protect it from direct sun.
 It can also survive in low light conditions.

-Banyan tree, which is also called “Bargad/Bar” in the local language is the national tree of India.
-It is one of the largest tree species.
-The tree releases its aerial roots and once these roots reach the ground they grow into the woody trunk.
+Banyan tree, which is also called “Bargad/Bar” in the local language, is the national tree of India.
 The tree naturally looks old and becomes an amazing bonsai specimen.

-Position: The tree requires warm humid climate to thrive.
-If you live in a cool climate you can try to grow it with care in winter.
-Place the plant in a spot that receives all day long sun but shade in the afternoon.
+Position: The tree requires a warm, humid climate to thrive.
+If you live in a cool climate, you can try to grow it with care in winter.
+Place the plant in a spot that receives sun all day long.

-Thick bulbous trunk, vibrant blooms, and glossy foliage makes the Adenium an ideal tree for bonsai.
-This flowering tree creates fast and natural looking bonsai with minimal efforts.
+The thick bulbous trunk, vibrant blooms, and glossy foliage make the Adenium an ideal tree for bonsai.
+This flowering tree creates fast and natural-looking bonsai with minimal effort.

 Position: It needs a sunny position sheltered from the wind.
-If growing in non-tropical climate, in winter, bring the tree inside and maintain the temperature around 50 degrees Fahrenheit.
+If growing in a non-tropical climate, bring the tree inside and maintain the temperature around 50 degrees F.

-Olive bonsai is easy to care for and very strong so it is a suitable choice for use as bonsai.
-Their smooth trunk and good branch structure make them a spectacular bonsai.
+Olive bonsai is robust and easy to care for, so it is suitable for use as bonsai.
+Their smooth trunk and good branch structure make for an excellent bonsai.

 Position: Hardy in zone 9, an olive tree can be successfully grown as an indoor plant, but it is best to keep it outdoors in full sun.

 Azalea is a must-have Bonsai and looks unbelievably stunning.
-It is popular for its growth habit and bountiful blooms that come in many different colors, shapes, sizes and patterns.
-It requires plenty of care and acidic soil to thrive well.
+It is popular for its growth habit and bountiful blooms that come in many different colors, shapes, sizes, and patterns.

-Position: Azalea needs to be outdoors in a sunny spot that gets afternoon shade to produce its beautiful blooms.
+Position: Azalea needs a sunny spot with afternoon shade to produce beautiful blooms.

-Not very popular but guava tree becomes an excellent bonsai and doesn’t require too much care or maintenance.
-It is even possible to make it produce fruits that make an amazing display.
+Not very popular, but the guava tree becomes an excellent bonsai and doesn’t require too much care or maintenance.
+It is even possible to make it produce fruits.

-Position: The guava is a tropical plant and therefore, it should be placed outdoors on a location that is sunny.
-If you live in a temperate region keep your guava bonsai indoors in winter.
+Position: The guava is a tropical plant, and therefore, it should be placed outdoors in a sunny location.
+If you live in a temperate region, keep your guava bonsai indoors in winter.

 Position: Place the pine outdoors in full sun, where it will get good air circulation.